bilalzafarr0001/create-my-own-npm-package-using-storybook-and-rollup-nameof-react-password-validate/README.md

 ## Do <br />

-### > npm i react-password-validate
+### npm i react-password-validate

-Text that is a quote

-First you need to create your app conponent with two use state variable like in our case we need password and other one is isValid variable :
+> First you need to create your app conponent with two use state variable like in our case we need password and other one is isValid variable :

 function App() {